 3. The range of ocean influences of climate change

 Anthropogenic climate change, driven by the exponential increase in emissions of greenhouse gasses (GHGs) since the industrial revolution, is altering ocean climate, chemistry, circulatory patterns, sea level, and ice distribution with critical impacts on habitats, biotic productivity, and community assemblages (Barange, 2018; Gattuso et al., 2015).
 Unprecedented changes are already occurring across all latitudes (Barange, 2018; Gattuso et al., 2015) with high risk of negative impacts to many ocean organisms, ecosystems, and services expected before the end of this century (Gattuso et al., 2015).
-These impacts are likely to have dramatic consequences for the ocean economy and human welfare.
+These impacts are likely to have dramatic consequences for the ocean economy and human welfare (Pecl et al. 2017).
 Below we describe these effects individually, but many of these influences may synergistically or antagonistically interact, potentially with additional consequences.

 Throughout this paper, we rely on the Representative Concentration Pathways adopted by the Intergovernmental Panel on Climate Change (IPCC) in its Fifth Assessment Report (AR5) to describe potential greenhouse gas emission trajectories and associated climate futures.
 The scenarios are named according to the amount of radiative forcing experienced in 2100 of the projections (2.6, 4.5, 6.0, and 8.5 W/m2, respectively).